-360 CARLA Career Symposium & Training & Experience Grenoble
+360 CARLA Career Symposium & Training Grenoble

-From Monday, 23 march 2026 to Wednesday, 25 march 2026
+From Monday, 23 march 2026 to Tuesday, 24 march 2026

 About the Event

-We are excited to invite you to an inspiring event, taking place on Monday, March 23, Tuesday, March 24, and Wednesday, March 25, 2026, designed to showcase academic excellence and industrial opportunities in the field of photonics.
+We are excited to invite you to an inspiring event, taking place on Monday, March 23 and Tuesday, March 24, 2026, designed to showcase academic excellence and industrial opportunities in photonics.
 This event is ideal for master's, doctoral, and postdoctoral students who want to explore the latest technological advances, career paths, and professional opportunities in photonics.
-Attendance is free, but places are limited, so register early to secure your spot.

 Please note: A €40 fee applies in the case of late cancellation of registration or a no-show.